Vaccination of the Beef Herd

 Vaccination has been a proven tool for disease prevention for many years and because it is virtually impossible to keep our herds closed and unexposed to some diseases, vaccines are a very important component of our biosecurity programs.
 Many of the diseases we vaccinate beef cattle for can have devastating economic consequences in terms of treatment costs, mortality and especially in terms of reproductive losses.
 The primary motivation reported by beef producers for using vaccines is to prevent a wreck, even if they had no issue in the past.
 The BCRC Cost Benefit of Using Vaccines tool allows producers to evaluate the potential economic benefits of using BVD vaccines in their herd by evaluating the potential of reproductive loss that could occur caused by abortions.

 It would appear that the majority of beef producers are doing a reasonable job of vaccinating their cattle, however, there is always room for improvement.
-A recent study published on Western Canadian cow-calf herds through the Canadian Cow-Calf Surveillance Network evaluated vaccine usage in 93 cow-calf herds in 2017.
+A recent study published on Canadian cow-calf herds through the Canadian Cow-Calf Surveillance Network evaluated vaccine usage in 131 cow-calf herds in 20202.

-- In general, bulls were the least frequently vaccinated group in the herd.
+• In general, bulls were the least frequently vaccinated group in the herd (47%).
 This is one area where we could definitely improve upon as bulls require vaccines as well.

-- While reproductive viral vaccines, such as BVD and IBR, were the most frequently used group of reproductive vaccines in cows (91%) and bulls (55%), their frequency of use could still be improved, especially given their relatively low cost, and the magnitude of risks facing an un-vaccinated herd.
-Additionally, other studies on the topic of vaccine usage, surveying different owners, have reported even lower uptake of these vaccines.
+• While reproductive viral vaccines, such as BVD and IBR, were the most frequently used group of reproductive vaccines in cows (91%) and bulls (75%), their frequency of use could still be improved, especially given their relatively low cost, and the magnitude of risks (e.g. community pastures) facing an un-vaccinated herd.

 Use of Antimicrobials and Vaccines in Western Canadian Beef Herd